Jinja2 for Python Apps: Architecting Scalable Transactional Email Systems

 )

-# Custom filter to safely inject pre-compiled HTML without triggering autoescape
+# Use Markup() to inject pre-compiled HTML fragments without double-escaping.

 return env